The Guide to Occupancy Sensors for Your Workplace

 Bluetooth Low Energy (BLE) Beacons send out signals to devices nearby.
 BLE Beacons only work with those who have installed a specific app to ensure privacy for consumers.

 Optical Sensors capture low-resolution images of a space.
-Optical sensors produce highly accurate data that can significantly improve a company's ROI when paired with AI in a spatial intelligence platform.
+Optical sensors produce highly accurate data that can significantly improve a company's ROI when accompanied with an occupancy intelligence platform.

 How do occupancy sensors work?

 Occupancy sensors are a powerful tool in the workplace.
 And when choosing which sensor to use, you want to ensure that it is efficient, accurate, and protects employee privacy.
 Let's take a closer look at each type of sensor to see which one might fit your needs.

 Passive Infrared (PIR) Occupancy Sensors use infrared light to detect heat emitted from a person walking by.
 This ceiling-mounted occupancy sensor provides basic information—whether a person is in the area or not—and is unsuitable for getting an accurate headcount.
 But they work wonders in smaller spaces, such as at a desk, in a conference room, or in a doorway.

 The PIR Desk Sensors are typically placed underneath a desk to track how often it is used.
 These sensors connect to the WiFi and send real-time information to your business's database.
 This is great for systems like hot-desking—the PIR Desk Sensors will tell you which desks are occupied and which are vacant.
 That way, your employees can be confident that reserving a desk at the office will be hassle-free.

 Similarly, Door-counting Sensors are mounted to a door frame.
 These are best used in rooms with a single entry and exit point and can provide valuable information on how regularly a specific room, such as a conference room, is used.
 And, impressively, the latest models can track when each person enters and exits the room.